 Another Instagram feature that helps to understand more about your customers’ preferences is question stickers.

 When Instagrammers view your story with a sticker, they can type their questions in the sticker.
-People have no limits what to ask, so they can stay creative and put various questions.
+People have no limits on what to ask, so they can stay creative and ask various questions.

 Moreover, you can ask a question and invite your followers to write their replies.
-This is a great way to get feedback in case you just launched a new product or service.
+It is a great way to get feedback when you launch a new product or service.

 Here’s how to make the most of question stickers:

-- Remind your followers it is confidential: You followers might be wary of asking questions.
-Thus, you need to ensure that they know you will be the only one person to know who has contributed a particular question.
+- Remind your followers it is confidential: Your followers might be wary of asking questions.
+Thus, you need to ensure that they know you will be the only person to know who has contributed a particular question.

-- Always answer the questions: Even if you don’t want to show the question or answer publicly, don’t ignore it.
-Reply them through DMs.
+- Always answer the questions: Even if you don’t want to publicly show the question or answer, don’t ignore it.
+Reply to them through DMs.

 - Be creative: Give your followers the freedom of choice.
 Whether they want to share their thoughts or ask questions, let them be heard.